karysto/karysto.github.io/README.md

 Portfolio Website
 =================

-This is my personal portfolio website.
+This is my portfolio website where I have some projects I've worked on.
-Feel free to check it out over <a href="http://tomkay94.github.io/"> here</a>!
+Feel free to check it out over [here!]("http://thanasi.me")